 …

 g) Secure the Compact frame.
 The Private Payload field shall be set to the Message Content field, and Open Payload field shall be empty.
-The procedure shall then use the Private Payload field, the Open Payload field, the source address, the frame counter, and the Key to produce the secured Compact frame, according to the transformation process described in 9.3.4.
+The procedure shall then use the Private Payload field, the Open Payload field, the source address, the frame counter, and the Key to produce the c data field, according to the transformation process described in 9.3.4.

 Option 1 [End]